A step-by-step guide to close bank account(s)

 Grant of Probate is a court order granting person(s) named as executor(s) in the will of the deceased person, the authority to administer the estate of the deceased.

-If your loved one did not leave a will, the spouse or a next-of-kin who inherits a share of the estate will have to apply for a Letter of Administration to become an administrator of the estate:
+If your loved one did not leave a will, the spouse or a next-of-kin who inherits a share of the estate will have to apply for a Grant of Letters of Administration to become an administrator of the estate.

-Letter of Administration gives the administrator(s) legal authority to manage and distribute the deceased's assets according to the Intestate Succession Act 1967.
+Letters of Administration give the administrator(s) legal authority to manage and distribute the deceased's assets according to the Intestate Succession Act 1967.

 You may wish to engage a qualified lawyer to assist you with the application.
 If you choose to apply on your own, you may refer to the Probate and Administration toolkit on the Family Justice Courts website.